-Even more critical to our success is our ability to enter into successful collaborations for the late-stage clinical development, regulatory approval, manufacturing, marketing, sales and distribution of our drug candidates.
+A key aspect of our business strategy is to enter into successful collaborative arrangements with pharmaceutical companies, research institutions, the United States government and universities for the late-stage clinical development, regulatory approval, marketing, domestic and international sales and distribution of our drug product candidates.
 Our general strategy is to rely upon other parties for all of these steps so that we can focus exclusively on the key areas of our expertise.
 For some smaller niche markets, we may perform these steps ourselves and outsource those functions where we do not have the internal expertise.
-This heavy reliance upon third parties for these critical functions presents several risks, including: